openrs2/openrs2/docs/faq.md

 ## Why rewrite the client's native libraries?

-Again, there are a mixture of reasons:
+There are a mixture of reasons:

 * Availability of the original native libraries.
 I struggled to find the original native libraries for 550, except for 32-bit Windows.
 While Linux and